GradientHQ/parallax/docs/user_guide/quick_start.md

 You should see your nodes start to show up with their status.
 Wait until all nodes are successfully connected, and you will automatically be directed to the chat interface.

-When running `parallax join` for the first time or after an update, some basic info (like version and gpu name) might be sent to help improve the project.
+When running `parallax join` for the first time or after an update, the code version info might be sent to help improve the project.
 To disable this, use the `-u` flag:
 ```sh
 parallax join -u
 ```